erikschlegel/git-insights/README.md

 - An Azure Subscription
 - An [ADO PAT Token](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page#create-a-pat) with read permissions
 - An ADO organization, project, repo(s) and a backlog team
+- All project dependencies such as Python, Azure Functions CLI and Terraform are configured as an easy to consume [Development Container](https://code.visualstudio.com/docs/remote/containers).
+To use this, install the [Remote Development Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) and then follow [these instructions](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) for opening the workspace in the containerized environment.

 ### Option 1 - Install with pip